1. Issuing of banknotes and coin

-The Government has given the South African Reserve Bank the sole right to issue banknotes and coin in the country.
-However, all new designs of banknotes and coin must have the prior approval of the Government before it is placed into circulation.
-The Government also decides on the denominations that should be introduced or removed from circulation based on recommendations received from the Bank.
+The Government has granted the SARB the sole right to issue banknotes and coin in the country.
+However, all new designs of banknotes and coin must have the prior approval of the Government before they are placed into circulation.
+The Government also decides on the denominations that should be introduced or removed from circulation, based on recommendations received from the SARB.

-The Bank must ensure that sufficient new banknotes and coin are available to replace banknotes, which are removed from circulation due to soil levels and coin that are damaged.
+The SARB must ensure that sufficient new banknotes and coin are available to replace banknotes that are removed from circulation due to soil levels and coin that are damaged.

-The Bank calculates the country’s new banknote and coin requirements on an annual basis.
+The SARB calculates the country’s new banknote and coin requirements on an annual basis.

-The Bank places new banknotes and coin into circulation on an on-going basis.
-New banknotes are automatically issued by the South African Reserve Bank's branches .
-Orders for new coin are placed with the Bank’s Head Office by the national specie committee, which is appointed by the commercial banks.
+The SARB places new banknotes and coin into circulation on an ongoing basis.
+New banknotes are automatically issued by the SARB's cash centres.
+Orders for new coin are placed with the SARB’s Head Office by the National Specie Committee, which is appointed by the commercial banks.

-The value of banknotes and coin in circulation can be obtained from the Bank’s statement of assets and liabilities.
+The value of banknotes and coin in circulation can be obtained from the SARB’s statement of assets and liabilities.

 New banknote and coin design

-The South African Reserve Bank undertakes projects for the design of new banknotes and coin as required.
+The SARB undertakes projects for the design of new banknotes and coin as required.

 2. Managing the quality of banknotes and coin in circulation

-The quality of banknotes in circulation is managed in terms of Section 14 of the Bank's Act Number 90 of 1989 and is primarily based on two guidelines.
+The quality of banknotes in circulation is managed in terms of section 14 of the SARB Act and is primarily based on two guidelines:

-Firstly, the used banknotes issued by the branches of the Bank must be capable of being mechanically handled by cash receiving and/or dispensing machines.
+First, the used banknotes issued by the SARB’s cash centres must be capable of being mechanically handled by cash receiving and/or dispensing machines.

-In order to manage the quality of banknotes placed into circulation, all banknotes deposited at the branches of the Bank are processed on electronic banknote processing machines.
+In order to manage the quality of banknotes placed into circulation, all banknotes deposited at the SARB’s cash centres are processed on electronic banknote processing machines.

-The Bank ensures the availability and adequacy of banknotes and coin throughout the country.
+The SARB ensures the availability and adequacy of banknotes and coin throughout the country.

 Legal tender refers to banknotes or coin that may be legally offered in payment of an obligation and that a creditor is obliged to accept.

 Any amount in banknotes may be offered for payment.
 In the case of coin, however, there are limits to how many coins may be used per transaction.
-The acceptable amount per individual transactions, is equal to the total amount, not exceeding the following:
+The acceptable amount per individual transaction is equal to the total amount, not exceeding the following:

-- fifty rand, where coin of the denomination of one rand or higher are so tendered;
+R50, where coin of the denomination of R1 or higher are so tendered;

-- five rand, where coin of denominations of ten cents up to and including fifty cents are so tendered;
+R5, where coin of denomination of 10 cents up to and including 50 cents are so tendered;

-- fifty cents, where coin of the denomination of five cents or less are so tendered; and
+50 cents, where coin of the denomination of 5 cents or less are so tendered; and

-- the value of each coin so tendered shall be equal to the amount specified on that coin.
+The value of a banknote or coin so tendered shall be an amount equal to the amount specified on the banknote or coin.

-Only an un-defaced and un-mutilated banknote or coin that has not been defaced or mutilated, and which is lawfully in circulation in the Republic, shall be legal tender.
+Only a banknote or coin that has not been defaced or mutilated, and which is lawfully in circulation in the Republic, shall be legal tender.

-In the case of gold coin, the Bank will purchase such coin at the value of that which the South African Reserve Bank is willing to pay for gold coin on the day of such tender.
+In the case of gold coin, the SARB will purchase such coin at the value the SARB is willing to pay for gold coin on the day of such tender.

-A banknote is mutilated when its condition is damaged by deterioration, fire or when it has been torn, defaced or has missing portions.
-Such banknote requires a special examination in order to determine its face value.
+A banknote is mutilated when its condition is damaged by deterioration, fire or when it has been torn, defaced, soiled or has missing portions.
+Such a banknote requires a special examination in order to determine its face value.